25 Unbeatable Things to Do in Saint Martin and St. Maarten

-We j’adore-d feeling the French vibes; then we decided to go Dutch.
+We j’adore-d feeling the French vibes.
+Then we decided to go Dutch.

 This way we got the best of both beautiful worlds, er, countries.

 St. Martin/St. Maarten (aka “The Friendly Island”) is one of the Leeward Islands.
+It’s about 190 miles east of Puerto Rico in the Caribbean Sea.

 The island’s French side is known for nude beaches, markets, fashion and high-end restaurants.
 It has a French-Caribbean vibe.

-The island’s international airport, Princess Juliana International Airport, is also found on the Dutch side, near St. Maarten’s capital of Philipsburg.
+The island’s international airport, Princess Juliana International Airport, is found on the Dutch side, near St. Maarten’s capital of Philipsburg.

-Is one side better than the other?
-We dish on the differences in detail in our post on Saint Martin vs. Sint Maarten.
+We dish on the differences in detail in our guide on Saint Martin vs. Sint Maarten.

 Unlike most borders between different countries, there’s no passport or immigration office when you cross from the French side to the Dutch (and vice versa).
+You can travel freely between both sides without stopping.

 St. Martin/St. Maarten after Hurricane Irma

-One point to remember is that the entire island was badly damaged by Hurricane Irma in 2017.
+Remember that the entire island was badly damaged by Hurricane Irma in 2017.

 A lot of the roads on the French side are riddled with potholes too.

-Things to do in Saint Martin (St. Martin)
+Best things to do in Saint Martin (St. Martin)

 1) Chill, then party, at a Grand Case beach club